New Listings week before Thanksgiving

 Comment

 We are back to the most basic economic equation: when demand exceeds supply, prices rise.
 In housing, that often results in bidding wars, as we are seeing frequently now.
+My Q3 market reports will be published shortly and will make interesting reading.

 Goodbye Boston, Hello Marblehead